viktorcikojevic/heart-beat-ML/notes/README.md

 - baseline-plus-augms-manymodels: ensemble of 4 folds and 2 different training schemes (8 models).

+    - check [here](experiments/baseline-plus-augms-manymodels/ensemble-evaluation.ipynb) for ensemble evaluation.

 - baseline-plus-weightedsampler (vs baseline): results are similar to the baseline, a bit worse.
+Epoch with min `macro_f1_score_multilabel` data.

 ```